jlacar/jlacar.github.io/refactoring/all-i-needed-to-start-refactoring.md

 ![Kent Beck tweet](/docs/assets/kent-beck-easy.png)

-A corollary to this is the good old 3-second rule.
+A corollary to this is related to the good old 3-second rule.
 Remember that one?
 The one that says if a thing hasn't been on the ground for more than three seconds then it's still good to pick up and eat?
 Seems like a lot of us developers have never outgrown the 3-second rule.
-But seriously, it's gross.
-You need to grow up already.
+But seriously, don't follow that rule, because it's gross.
+Grow up already.

-This means that you shouldn't just take something that you picked up from God only knows where and just plop it into your codebase.
+All this means is that you shouldn't just take something that you picked up from God only knows where and just plop it into your codebase.

 Make sure you understand any piece of code you didn't write before you copy-paste it in.
 Don't just blindly copy things off of stackoverflow or any other place without first properly vetting for fit for purpose and functionality.
+And make sure to write some tests around it.

 ### Put things back where you found them